 Activity description Council provides drinking water to homes and businesses through 12 potable water schemes which service over 70% of residents.
 Council is responsible for sourcing, treating, reticulating and monitoring the water supplied.
 Council rates for the loan interest and principal costs for two non-Council drinking water supplies - Lyndhurst and Barrhill.
-This is done through a voluntary rate as provided for under this policy.
-Community outcome(s) A balanced and sustainable environment - the sustainable use and management of water is of central importance to all residents and promotes environmental well-being.
+This is done through a voluntary rate as provided for under this policy Community outcome(s) A balanced and sustainable environment - the sustainable use and management of water is of central importance to all residents and promotes environmental well-being.
 A prosperous economy based on innovation and opportunity - access to safe quality drinking water is important for economic wellbeing.
 Who benefits and when?
 Group benefit 100% - provided to residents able to connect to Council water schemes and access water on a daily basis.
 Whose acts create a need?
-High users can place extra burden on the supply necessitating greater storage capacity etc. Such users should pay for their supply on a volumetric basis.
-Vacant sections and unconnected rating units benefit from the provision of firefighting capacity and should be charged an availability charge.
-Separate funding The benefits of this activity are primarily private therefore separate funding through a targeted rate is considered appropriate.
-Non-residential and extra-ordinary residential connections are considered 'high users' therefore are charged for any excess of their allocation.
-Funding source(s) Operating expenditure - targeted rate UAC 100% Rated as a fixed rate on all connected properties to promote affordability.
-The exceptions are: Lyndhurst and Barrhill (fully funded within each scheme) Methven/Springfield and Montalto (rate is based on water used and property size), non-residential and residential extraordinary properties (targeted fixed rate for a set amount of water with excess water charged per cubic metre) Serviceable but not connected properties (charged half the fixed rate).
-Capital expenditure Sourced from operating expenditure, reserves or loan funding.
-Development contributions are levied under Council's Development and Financial Contributions policy
+Extraordinary and ordinary supply are defined in the Water Supply Bylaw 2016.
+Extraordinary use can place extra burden on the supply necessitating greater storage capacity etc. Such users should pay for their extraordinary supply on a volumetric basis.
+Council has two categories of extraordinary use::